 • Roof Moss (worms love it!)

-• Dried (or liquid) Molasses
+• Dried (or liquid) Molasses, raw honey, or other natural sweeteners

 Most of these can be obtained from your local grange, nursery, farm & garden store, or online.